The director’s guide to shareholder activism

 Heading off an activist

 Directors have a key role to play in being prepared.
-They can anticipate which activists may engage with the company, the issues they may raise and how other shareholders might respond.
+They can anticipate which activists may engage with the company, the issues they may raise, and how other shareholders might respond.
 They can push management to address issues that may attract activist attention.
 Not only can these actions help ward off an activist, but they may also help improve the company’s performance and its relationship with key stakeholders.
+And when an activist does come calling, the board can help the company find constructive ways to respond and leverage the interaction.

 How to respond to an activist

-When an activist comes calling, the company response is critical.
-An ineffective response may make things worse by giving the impression that the company’s management and board are not attuned to shareholder concerns.
+When an activist comes calling, a company’s response is critical.
+An ineffective response may make things worse by giving the impression that management and the board are not attuned to shareholder concerns.
 While the activist’s scrutiny may be unwelcome, that doesn’t mean their concerns are without merit.
 An encounter with a shareholder activist can make the company stronger in the long run—if it’s handled effectively.

 Contact us